Present status and future prospects of environmental HVEM for nanomaterials

 In this talk, Professor Tanaka would like to present new data obtained by the instrument such as (1) in-situ observation of porous gold catalysts, whose inner surfaces with zigzag atom arrangement enhance oxidation of CO gas, (2) observation of diesel soot oxidized in air, and (3) in-situ observation of fractures related to 'hydrogen brittleness' for a Cu/Si interface and grain boundaries in Ni3Al alloys.
 Observation of lithium battery materials is also available using a non-exposure transfer holder as well as QMAS ability.
 Finally, advantages and future prospects of E-HVEM are discussed.

-Atoms in action for energy, healthcare and environment using atomic resolution environmental (S)TEM: advancing the frontiers of chemical research
+Atoms in action for energy, healthcare and environment using dynamic in-situ atomic resolution environmental (S)TEM: advancing the frontiers of chemical research

 Professor Dame Pratibha Gai FREng FRS, University of York, UK